Bahmni/bahmni-apps-frontend/packages/bahmni-services/README.md

 ## Bundler Configuration

-When bundling this library in your application, you need to configure your bundler to define the `process.env` environment variable.
+When bundling this library in your application, you need to configure your bundler to define the `process.env` environment variable

 ### Example Configurations: